drscotthawley/formalyzer/README.md

 then each graduate school has their own lengthy form by which they try to foist upon me their job of data entry and that is tedious, especially with many schools and several students.
-Hence, I’ve wanted to automate the form-filling-out for quite a while.
+Hence, I’ve wanted to automate the form-filling for quite a while.

 ## Description